QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation

-This paper is organized as follows: In Section~II, we briefly discuss NISQ and the landscape of OpenQASM.
-In Section~III, we introduce the QASMBench benchmark suite.
-In Section~IV, we evaluate the small and medium benchmarks on real quantum machines.
-Finally in Section~V, we summarize.
+This paper is organized as follows: In Section~1, we briefly describe NISQ and the landscape of OpenQASM.
+In Section~2, we introduce the QASMBench applications. \mm{In Section~3, we propose our characterization metrics.
+We characterize the QASMBench applications and evaluate them on IBM-Q and other NISQ devices in Section~4}.
+Finally, we summarize and draw the conclusion.